kquirapas/kquirapas/README.md

+# 👴 Hey I'm Kristian, I build distributed and decentralized systems in Rust

 # Mission
-I'm on a mission to drive breakthroughs in humanity by serving the world with one technological innovation at a time.

-I'm quantifying the achievement of this mission with a minimum 1 Billion USD worth of tech shipped to the world for good.
+I'm on a mission to drive breakthroughs in humanity by serving the world with one technological innovation at a time quantified by a **minimum of 1 Billion USD worth of tech shipped to the world for good**.

 # My Current Focus
-I'm in the abyss of designing and engineering scalable, crash/byzantine fault-tolerant, open, secure, and distributed systems with the `Rust` programming language.
+I'm building toward a vision of a "world computer" built on top of a democratic web, where we render the resources of the world to solve each other's problems.

 # Software Engineering Details
 ```json